apigee/apigeetool-node/README.md

 `--environment   -e`
 (required) The environment on Apigee Edge where the API proxy or app is currently deployed.

-`--organization  -o`
-(required) The name of the organization where the API proxy or app is deployed.

 #### Optional parameters

-`--help  -h`
-(optional) Displays help on this command.

-`--baseuri   -L`
-(optional) The base URL for you organization on Apigee Edge.
-The default is the base URL for Apigee cloud deployments is `api.enterprise.apigee.com`.
-For on premise deployments, the base URL may be different.

-`--debug -D`
-(optional) Prints additional information about the undeployment, including router and message processor IDs.

-`--verbose   -V`
-(optional) Prints additional information as the undeploy proceeds.

-`--json  -j`
-(optional) Returns results in JSON format.

 `--revision  -r`
 (optional) Specify the revision number of the API proxy to undeploy.

 ## <a name="listdeployments"></a>listdeployments